Going direct? Selling yourself or through partners? 100% self-service model? Ask these questions to find out what SaaS GTM is right for your SaaS...

 Getting meaningful compensation data for the Chief Marketing Officer for a SaaS Company is hard.

 Executive pay is highly distributed and can be a mix of various equity components that make comparisons difficult.

 For this blog, I used various reports from Indeed, Glassdoor, Payscale, Spencer Stuart, Korn Ferry, and LinkedIn to create a table with my estimates.

 While the tenure of the average CMO keeps falling, pay keeps going up.
 The CMO role keeps growing in prominence, which explains the rising compensation.
-Base pay has grown on average 6% last year, and benefits by 3%.
+Base pay grew, on average, 6% last year, and benefits by 3%.

 The following is based on the averages of the above cities:

-If you hired your CMO with support of an Executive Search firm and paid another 30% of annual compensation.
-Assuming an average tenure of a CMO in the SaaS sector of 30 months, your cost per month will be closer to $32k/Month.
-If you have to pay severance when you part ways with your CMO this could be $33k-$35k/Month.
+If you hired your CMO with support of an Executive Search firm and paid another 30% of annual compensation, assuming an average tenure of a CMO in the SaaS sector of 30 months, your cost per month will be closer to $34k/Month.

 Many SaaS companies with less than 100 employees cannot afford a CMO with the right level of experience.
 But there is an alternative.

-Nature of consulting business means interim CMO's are current in latest tools, best practices, etc.
+- The nature of consulting business means interim CMOs are current in the latest tools, best practices, etc.

 - Matches the need for flexibility, underscored by the short tenures of CMOs in SaaS